What is Boron?

 What is Boron?
 Boron is a chemical element with symbol B and atomic number The name derives from the Arabic buraq for “white”.
 Although its compounds were known for thousands of years, it was not discovered or ‘isolated’ until 1808 by the French chemists Louis-Joseph Gay-Lussac and Louis-Jacques Thenard, and independently by Sir Humphry Davy, an English chemist, in 1808 who isolated boron by combining boric acid (H3BO3) with potassium.
 Nowadays, boron is obtained by heating borax (Na2B4O7·10H2O) with carbon, although other methods are used where high-purity boron is needed.

 Origins of Boron

-Boron occurs as an orthoboric acid in some but not all volcanic spring waters, and as borates in the minerals borax and colemanite.
-Extensive borax deposits are found in Turkey which has the largest borax deposits but rasorite is the most important source of boron, found in extensive deposits in California, USA, in and around the Mojave Desert.
+Boron is an orthoboric acid in some but not all volcanic spring waters and borates in the minerals borax and colemanite.
+Extensive borax deposits are found in Turkey, which has the largest borax deposits.
+Still, rasorite is the most important source of boron, found in extensive deposits in California, USA, in and around the Mojave Desert.

 The Boron Group

-Belonging to the Boron Group are the chemical elements in the group 13 of the periodic table: boron, aluminium, gallium, indium, thalium, and some include nihonium.
+Belonging to the Boron Group are the chemical elements in group 13 of the periodic table: boron, aluminum, gallium, indium, thallium, and some include nihonium.
 The elements in the boron group all have three valence electrons (or triels).

 Boron is a chemical element with symbol B and atomic number – number of protons in the nucleus – 5.
 Classified as a metalloid, boron is a solid at room temperature.
 It has an atomic weight as follows: